The Relation Between Integration and Differentiation - Part 2

 We return now to a further study of the relationship between integration and differentiation.
 First we discuss some notation introduced by Leibniz.

 and all other primitives cari differ from this one only by a constant.
-Leibniz used the symbol jf(x) dx to denote a general primitive off.
+Leibniz used the symbol $\int f(x) dx$ to denote a general primitive off.
 In this notation, an equation like

 for any rational power n ≠ - 1.
 The symbol C represents an arbitrary constant so each of Equations (5.13) and (5.14) is really a statement about a whole set of functions.

-The first fundamental theorem states that any indefinite integral off is also a primitive of f.
-Therefore we may replace P(x) in Equation (5.12) by Jz f(t) dt for some lower limit c and write (5.12) as follows:
+The first fundamental theorem states that any indefinite integral off is also a primitive of $f$.
+Therefore we may replace $P(x)$ in Equation (5.12) by $\int z f(t) dt$ for some lower limit $c$ and write (5.12) as follows:

 The two formulas in (5.15) and (5.16) may be thought of as symbolic expressions of the first and second fundamental theorems of calculus.

 There are three principal techniques that are used to construct tables of indefinite integrals, and they should be learned by anyone who desires a good working knowledge of calculus.
-They are (1) integration by substitution (to be described in the next section), a method based on the chain rule; (2) integration byparts, a method based on the formula for differentia ting a product (to be described in Section 5.9); and (3) integration bypartial fractions, an algebraic technique which is discussed at the end of Chapter 6.
+They are (1) integration by substitution (to be described in the next section), a method based on the chain rule; (2) integration byparts, a method based on the formula for differentia ting a product (to be described in Section 5.9); and (3) integration by-partial fractions.
 These techniques not only explain how tables of indefinite integrals are constructed, but also they tell us how certain formulas are converted to the basic forms listed in the tables.

 5.7 Integration by substitution